 Roadrunners are the state bird of New Mexico.
 Roadrunners will patrol their range in search of food, running after their prey.
 They have also been observed jumping into the air in order to catch insects and small birds.

 Various invertebrates, lizards, snakes, small mammals, small birds, eggs, seeds, fruit, even carrion.
 At CuriOdyssey, they are served crickets, worms, mice, beef, chick and quail.

 In the Wild: average is ~4 years, although up to 7 or 8 years has been reported.
 In Captivity: average 7-8 yrs.

 Mostly open, flat areas, such as desert, scrub brush and chaparral.
 They can be found throughout the southwestern U.S and northern Mexico, in the Sonoran, Mojave, Chihuahuan, and southern Great Basin deserts.
 They are found as far north as southern Kansas and Missouri.

-No special status, although habitat loss and urban sprawl are considered threats to the greater roadrunner.
+No special wildlife conservation status, although habitat loss and urban sprawl are considered threats to the greater roadrunner.
 Because they eat insects, the use of agricultural pesticides is also a threat to the population.